-Wrongful Death Caused by Motorcycle Accidents
+Wrongful Death Caused by Motorcycle Accidents in Miami

 If you recently lost a loved one in a motorcycle accident in Miami Dade, Broward, or another part of South Florida, do not hesitate to call a wrongful death lawyer in Miami to discuss your legal options.
 Motorcycle accidents are all too common, and unfortunately, the can easily lead to the death of the operator or passenger.
 No matter if a rider wears the proper gear and a helmet, they are still at risk for catastrophic and deadly injuries in a traffic accident.
 At Gerson & Schwartz P.A., we understand that nothing can turn back the hands of time and bring your loved one back.
 However, when another person was at fault for your relative’s death, filing a wrongful death can be your best option to obtain some amount of justice and to receive the compensation you need to move forward in life.

 To discuss filing a wrongful death claim in Florida, contact Gerson & Schwartz P.A. at (877) 475-2905 or through our online form to schedule a free consultation.Florida Motorcycle Accident Statistics

 According to the Florida Department of Highway Safety and Motor Vehicles, there were 9,707 motorcycle crashes in 2017.
 This is a 6 percent decline from 2016 when there were 10,331 motorcycle injuries.
 It is also below the three-year average (2015-17) of 10,080 crashes.